-CCJP holds three Sunday Seminars through the year in Sydney.
+CCJP holds Sunday Seminars through the year in Sydney.
 All are very welcome to attend.

-Venue: Convent of Mercy, 6 Victoria Rd, Parramatta
+Venue: Catherine McAuley Room, Mercy Congregational Centre, 6 Victoria Rd, Parramatta

-Time: 10am - 12pm (including a morning tea break half-way through)
+Time: 10am - 12 noon (including a morning tea break half-way through)

 A donation of $10 is requested if able.
 Refreshments are provided at morning tea.